covABM/QuickstartABM/README.md

 ```

 #### If you are using a Mac/Linux Machine:
-install geopandas with:
+install GeoPandas with:
 ```shell
 pip install geopandas
 ```
 #### If you are using a Windows Machine:
-To avoid several version conflicts Geopandas raises, I recommand downloading the dependent libraries' wheel files with the following link:
+To avoid several version conflicts GeoPandas raises, I recommand downloading the dependent libraries' wheel files with the following link:
 https://drive.google.com/drive/folders/1NHOd7DQsXjBxoUZg0mrziF2HKiPoRDIn?usp=sharing

 Unzip and locate your download directory with Anaconda Prompt and <b> FIRST </b> install GDAL with: